Bruise Pristine

-"Bruise Pristine" is a song by English alternative rock band Placebo, released in its original version as a split single with the band Soup by record label Fierce Panda in October 1995.
+"Bruise Pristine" is a song by English alternative rock band Placebo, released in its original version as a split single with the band Soup by record label Fierce Panda in November 1995.
 It was re-recorded for the band's 1996 self-titled debut album, and this version was released in May 1997 as the fifth and final single from the album.

 Composition

 The song is a heavy riff-based track and is notable for its "behind the bridge" guitar solo.
-It's played in F-A-D-G-C-C tuning.
-It opens with a natural harmonics riff on the 12th fret.
-It proceeds with an overdriven riff that's played during the verses.
-During the chorus there's a chromatic power chord progression from F to G.
+The guitars feature F-A-D-G-C-C tuning.
+It opens with a natural harmonics riff on the 12th fret and proceeds with an overdriven riff that is played during the verses.
+During the chorus there is a chromatic power chord progression from F to G.

 There are three official versions of the song that have been released: the 1995 single version, the album track and the radio edit.
-The radio edit is intended to be more radio friendly; after the intro it cuts directly to the vocal verse and the solo is cut short.
+The radio edit is intended to be more radio-friendly; after the intro it cuts directly to the vocal verse and the solo is cut short.